mnlipp/osgi-getting-started/ShiftInPerspective.md

 Bndtools will remain the tool of choice for the remainder of this introduction.
 It's basically an Eclipse integration for the command line tool bnd[^mti].
 The tool bnd is in turn at the core of all OSGi build tools that I have encountered.
 While it provides some sophisticated functions, it's easy to get started with, and the configuration and action directives in `bnd.bnd` are straightforward and easy to understand.

 [^mti]: This is a bit unfair.
 Its possibility to deploy the bundle under development into a running framework gives you a really fast development cycle.
-However, I failed to find a description of this feature in the documentation, so it took me some time to find out about it.
+I failed to find a description of this feature in the documentation, so it took me some time to find out about it.
+Make some change to the source code (adding a space somewhere is sufficient) while the OSGi framework that you started with the "Run" button is running.
+Save the source file.
+As you can see from the log messages, the bundle under development is stopped, reinstalled, and restarted automatically.

 ---